pearlha/crcns-aa2-ph3yb-mmw5yw/README.md

 2) songrip: ripple stimuli with the same modulation spectrum as song (not included for OV birds)
 3) conspecific: natural birdsong from zebra finch

+*In order to run this project, insert an individualized directory for "addr" to allow code to access individual computers after downloading aa2 dataset directories and files.

  Files not used for this project include: "all_stims", "cell_stim_classes.csv", "stim_data.csv"